BrentHolcomb/meatdb-web/README.md

 ## The Approach

-#### A Spring API with an H2 CRUD repository using Java as the backend and Thymeleaf for the UI
+#### A Spring API with an H2 CRUD supported database using Java as the backend and Thymeleaf for the UI

 This is a deployed **Spring API** project that returns filtered database entries to the user and offers several ways to upload and edit entries.